jatindhankhar/jatindhankhar.github.io/_posts/blog/2019-07-20-custom-http-header-and-ruby-standard-library.md

 One day at work I got an escalation from one of the third-party vendors that all the api calls to them were silently getting rejected on their end.
 They provided the explanation that one of the HTTP header that was used to supplying the api key itself, (let's call it  `API-KEY`)  was being sent incorrectly.

-They wanted the header to be a lower case like `api-key` but we started standing it in upper case `API-KEY`.
+They wanted the header to be a lower case like `api-key` but we started sending it in upper case `API-KEY`.
 This should not happen since we had a  patch in place, to handle this situation.

 ## Little background about HTTP headers and NET::HTTP